S/V Kat Boat

 Our first time on the water together, September 2018

 First sail of 2020.
 Sporting a new 145sqft sail by Polysail.
 David Grey designed the new sail plan.
-The sail here is at it's first reef.
+The sail here is at it's first reef, or 106sqft.
+Second reef is 72sqft.
 Photo by David Bixby

 Archived on the Wayback Machine is the blog of the construction of my vessel.
 Although it is incomplete it does provide some insight into what went into building the boat.
-You can find it HERE
+You can find it HERE.
+If you are interested in the new sail plan you should be able to get information from Really Simple Sails, reference order #29063.

 No comments: